 It’s even a good idea to go to a speech therapist who will teach you techniques for using your voice in a healthier way.

-In the end, you strain your voice so much that there comes a time when you notice how your throat starts to hurt when all you did is to have a quiet chat with a friend.
+In the end, noise pollution causes you to strain your voice so much that there comes a time when you notice how your throat starts to hurt when all you did was have a quiet chat with a friend.
 This is a very common cause of vocal problems.

-Unfortunately, the quality of the air we breathe in cities is getting worse every day.
+the quality of the air we breathe in cities is getting worse every day

-Moreover, centralized air conditioning can also cause great problems, since it dries up the mucosa that protects the airways.
+Moreover, centralized air conditioning can also cause great problems, since it dries up the mucus that protects our airways.

-In addition, there are other significant health reasons why you may frequently lose your voice.
+In addition, there are other significant health factors contributing to you losing your voice frequently.
 These include:

-When you lose your voice, this aphonia or dysphonia can become an opportunity to find this type of cancer and to get rid of it.
+When you lose your voice, this aphonia or dysphonia can become an opportunity to find this type of cancer and to get proper treatment for it.

 It’s advisable to go to the doctor if the problem is recurrent.